rakshitbharat/react-native-bluetooth-obd-manager/docs/Features.md

+# React Native Bluetooth OBD Manager Features

+⚠️ **IMPORTANT: PREREQUISITES REQUIRED** ⚠️

+This is NOT a setup guide for React Native or its Bluetooth libraries.
+Before using this library, you MUST have:
+- A fully configured React Native project
+- react-native-ble-manager properly installed and working
+- react-native-permissions properly installed and configured
+- Bluetooth permissions properly set up in your iOS/Android projects

+This library focuses on providing stable OBD communication AFTER you have set up the above requirements.

 # React Native Bluetooth OBD Manager

 A comprehensive React Native library for seamless communication with ELM327 OBD-II adapters via Bluetooth.
 This library handles all the complexities of Bluetooth communication, device discovery, and OBD protocol management.